silinternational/ssp-base/README.md

 #### i18n support

-Translations are categorized by page in definition files located in the `modules/material/locales` directory.
+Translations are in files located in the `modules/material/locales` directory.

 Localization is affected by the configuration setting `language.available`.
 Only language codes found in this property will be utilized.
 For example, if a translation is provided in Afrikaans for this module, the configuration must be